+No guide on bass guitar parts would be complete without the strings.
 You’d think the strings are fairly self-explanatory, but there are a lot of them.
 Check out our complete guide to bass guitar strings Here.

 The Final Note

 There you go!
-A great over to bass guitar parts.
+A great overview to bass guitar parts.
 Keep in mind that some styles of music tend to have features that others won’t.
 For example, it is fairly common to find a bridge tremolo on a jass bass, but that isn’t normal on a Fender Standard.
 If you want to play a particular style of music it might be worth talking to a local musician to get recommendations on key parts or models!